UnionOfRAD/manual/en/controllers/routing.md

 Router::connect('/{:locale:en|de|it|jp}/{:args}', array(), array('continue' => true));
 ```

-As you can see, this route tells Lithium that routes that are prefixed with 'en', 'de', 'it', or 'jp' should set an additional `locale` request parameter then be passed back to the router for further matching.
+As you can see, this route tells li3 that routes that are prefixed with 'en', 'de', 'it', or 'jp' should set an additional `locale` request parameter then be passed back to the router for further matching.
 A few other examples:

 ```
 // API endpoint versioning (i.e. /v1/products/list.json)